 Ricky Tran, BBA, E-RYT 500, YACEP, YU-QP4, CBA

-Armed with a BBA in Entrepreneurship, Strategic Management, and Real Estate from the University of North Texas, Ricky merges business insight with heart-centered vision.
-His students—ranging from Olympians and physicians to everyday seekers—reflect the diversity and universality of his message: that yoga is a path home to wholeness.
+Armed with a BBA in Entrepreneurship, Strategic Management, and Real Estate from the University of North Texas, Ricky has always merged business insight with heart-centered vision.
+He has shared his teachings nationally at venues such as the Kripalu Center for Yoga & Health, the Texas Yoga Conferences, and Loyola Marymount University.
+His students—ranging from Olympians and physicians to everyday seekers—reflect the diversity and universality of his message: that yoga can be a path of healing, transformation and awakening to one's true nature.

 Ricky Tran, BBA, E-RYT 500, YACEP, YU-QP4, CBA